Agassiz's perchlet: Distribution

 Agassiz's perchlet is endemic to Australia where it is now only found in Queensland, New South Wales and Victoria.
-It occurs in coastal streams in New South Wales and Queensland and it previously occurred in South Australia but is now thought to have been extirpated from that state.
-They were once widespread in the Murray-Darling basin in South Australia, Victoria, western New South Wales and southern Queensland, but the population has declined and the range has contracted.
+They were once widespread in the Murray-Darling basin in South Australia, Victoria, western New South Wales, and southern Queensland, but the population has declined and the range has contracted.
 It is now known to occur at a limited number of sites in the Darling River drainage and an isolated population in the central Lachlan catchment.
-In 2008 a large population was found in a tributary of the Lachlan River near the Brewster Weir in New South Wales.
-In 2022 the species was rediscovered in Victoria after not being recorded in the state for 93 years, in Mullaroo Creek within Murray-Sunset National Park, and work is now underway to reintroduce the species to the State's waterways.
+It also occurs in coastal streams in New South Wales and Queensland In 2008 a large population was found in a tributary of the Lachlan River near the Brewster Weir in New South Wales.

+In 2022 the species was rediscovered in Victoria after not being recorded in the state for 93 years, in Mullaroo Creek within Murray-Sunset National Park, and as of August 2025, work was underway to reintroduce the species to the state's waterways.

+The species previously occurred in South Australia, but was extirpated from that state by around 1983 owing to loss of habitat and drought.

 Habitat and biology

-Agassiz's perchlet occurs rivers, creeks, ponds and swamps with a preference for slow flowing or still waters where they normally inhabit more sheltered areas where there is overhanging vegetation, beds of aquatic macrophytes, logs, dead branches and boulders where they can hide during the day.
+Agassiz's perchlet occurs rivers, creeks, ponds, and swamps, with a preference for slow-flowing or still waters, where they normally inhabit more sheltered areas where there is overhanging vegetation, beds of aquatic macrophytes, logs, dead branches, and boulders where they can hide during the day.
 They are nocturnal and they leave their hiding places to feed at night, although they often feed during the day.

 They attain sexual maturity after a year and their lifespan is 2–4 years.
 Spawning takes place from October to December, triggered by the increase in water temperature to around 23 °C. The females lay 200-700 small adhesive spherical eggs, which are 0.7 mm in diameter, these become attached to aquatic plants and rocks on the bed of streams They feed on a variety of zooplankton and both aquatic and terrestrial insects.
 The larvae hatch from the eggs after 5–7 days and are 3mm in total length, they start to swim and feed 4–5 days, sometimes up to 9 days, after hatching.
 The larvae school close to the top of the water column for approximately one month.

-Little is known about this species migratory patterns but in coastal streams they have been recorded moving through fish passes in tidal barrages.
+Little is known about this species' migratory patterns, but in coastal streams they have been recorded moving through fish passes in tidal barrages.

-Conservation
+Conservation status and measures

-Agassiz's perchlet is threatened by predation by non native fish species which have been introduced into its range such as Gambusia holbrooki and the European perch (Perca fluviatilis).
+Agassiz's perchlet is threatened by predation by non-native fish species which have been introduced into its range such as Gambusia holbrooki and the European perch (Perca fluviatilis).
 There has been degradation of its habitat by the removal of vegetation, logs and snags, rapid fluctuations in water levels caused by river regulation have negatively affected their breeding.
 An example of this is the failure of the fish to spawn caused by cold water releases from dams.
 The vegetation they shelter in has been lost due to water regulation and through grazing by the introduced common carp (Cyprinus carpio).

 They are present in the aquarium trade.